top of page

 Lisa Ferguson

 Here's the story of another inflection point.
 Outside, peace.
 The trees swayed in their own ignorance of the quiet war inside the house.
 The mug didn’t fall, I threw it.
 It was an instant reaction, it flew, at a raw and ancient hurt, not toward him — he wasn’t even there — he was the excuse at the moment.
 It went at something unnamed, toward the edge of my darkside.
-He had said something sharp that cut my heart out on the phone.
-I replayed it but I didn’t want to.
+He had said something sharp that cut my heart out.
+I replayed it and my imagination took over.
+I was out of my mind schearing, screaming pain and I threw my coffee mug.
 My daughter didn’t flinch.
-The mug missed her by a margin that could be written off as my higher power, maybe her higher power.
-She kept playing, unaware because her world hadn’t cracked.
-I watched as the moment unmade itself — no blood, just me understanding, me rupturing as I realized I had been given a reprieve.
+The mug missed her by a such a small margin that it could only be written off as my higher power, maybe her higher power.
+She kept playing, unaware her world hadn’t cracked.
+I watched as the moment unmade itself — no blood, just me understanding, me rupturing inside as I realized I had been given a reprieve.
+I shook.
+I cried.
 Suddenly the danger he had posed was quiet and the love for her was loud.
-I could not easily name or describe what clicked inside me, maybe gratitude, but after that I am not just following the rules of respect or motherhood or friendship— I'm someone who is respectful, who is a mother, friend.
+I could not easily name or describe what clicked inside me, maybe gratitude, but after that I realize that I am not just following the rules of respect or motherhood or friendship— I'm someone who is respectful, who is a mother, friend.
 That’s the inflection point.
-Recovery becomes identity.
-Living an identity means Internalizing the why-to be the gently predictable one instead of the scary, violent one.
+Recovery became identity then and there.
+I was forced to or live in regret and I simply couldn't do that anymore.
+Living an identity means to internalize the why and the why stood out clear as a bell - to be the gently predictable one instead of the scary, violent one.
 Living an identity isn’t about perfection; it’s about shaking so much that the sadness, the badness, the anger can no longer be present.
 It is about letting myself accept others at all times and understand like an adult would, not a child, that trust isn't broken on a whim, nor is it built over dulled repetition but that's like everything else, it has to be nurtured, daily.

 • Not drinking vs. choosing to live awake and that means messy emotions and mistakes